|Nutrition Facts (per serving)|

-Homemade hummus is so easy to make!
-Add a little variety to your usual hummus recipe by adding some Indian spices, including curry, cumin and turmeric, and, if you're feeling adventurous, add some spicy jalapeno pepper.
+Homemade hummus is so easy to make.
+Add a little variety to your usual hummus recipe by adding some curry, cumin, and turmeric, and, if you're feeling adventurous, add some spicy jalapeno pepper.
 Hummus is one of the three foods I think you should never buy (because it so much easier and cheaper to make it at home!).

 Another great reason to love this hummus recipe?
 It doesn't need any tahini, which keeps it a little bit lower in fat (and certainly much cheaper!) than most traditional hummus recipes, which nearly always call for tahini.
 With all the added extra seasonings and flavors, you don't need the extra fat and flavor that the tahini usually adds to hummus.